Davenport House Museum

 History of the Isaiah Davenport House

-This home was built by Isaiah Davenport and his crew.
-He built the home to house his growing family: his wife, ten children, and nine slaves... talk about a full house.
+This home was built by Isaiah Davenport and his enslaved workers.
+He built this home to show off his Master Builder skills.
+Isaiah and his wife Sarah lived there with their ten children and 13 enslaved workers.
 The family lived here until Davenport's death in 1827.
 After that, his wife, Sarah, made the building into a boarding house where she still resided.
-In 1840, she sold the home to a new couple who kept it in their family for 109 years.
-Over time, the house began to fall into dismay and was not taken care of.
+In the 1840s, she sold the home to the Baynard family who rented it out as a tenement house for over 80 years.
+Over time, the house began to fall into dismay.
 Even so, surveyors recognized the beautiful architecture and its significance to history; so, when it was going to be torn down in 1955, a group of citizens banned together to save it.
-Thus, starting the Historic Savannah Foundation which has saved many homes since.
+Thus, starting the Historic Savannah Foundation which has saved over 420 houses since.

 Make vacation planning easy and convenient with a vacation package bundle for Savannah, GA so you can enjoy tons of fun activities and attractions during your stay.